piotay/pfb2025/lectures/Pandas.md

 ### Documentation

 That summarizes our introduction to Pandas.
-As you can see, Pandas greatly simplifies the process of exploring and making calculations in data frames and matricies.
-Check out the link below for the offical documentation.
+As you can see, Pandas greatly simplifies the process of exploring and making calculations in data frames and matrices.
+Check out the link below for the official documentation.

 [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/index.html)